csdavidson/dnd5e_tactician_class/Tactician.md

 **Fight together!**
 You guide your allies to work together to time their attacks against their opponents.
 For 1 minute, affected creatures gain the benefits of the **pack tactics** ability (the same as on the *Wolf* stat block).

+**Shields up!**
+You prepare your allies to protect each other from incoming attacks.
+For 1 minute, affected creatures gain the benefits of the **Protection** fighting style (the same as the one learnable by the Fighter class).

 **Take aim!**
 You direct allies launching ranged attacks to hone their focus.
 For up to 1 minute or until they take advantage of this bonus, affected creatures can choose to reroll up to one damage die rolled as part of a successful ranged attack (including spells).